sebastiandedeyne/sebastiandedeyne.com/content/posts/writing-a-custom-react-hook-google-places-autocomplete.md

 We need ensure the debounced function doesn't get recreated when the component rerenders.
 The `useCallback` hook is just what we need here.

 {{< highlight js "hl_lines=1-2 25-28 31" >}}
-import { useCallback, useEffect, useRef, useState } from 'react';
+import { useCallback, useEffect, useRef, useState } from "react";
-import { debounce } from 'lodash';
+import { debounce } from "lodash";

 export default function useAddressPredictions(input) {
   const [predictions, setPredictions] = useState([]);